whiz-coder/GPU-Accelerated-Matrix-Multiplication/README.md

 Note !

 Some parts of the code may require additional installations.
-For example, if the required packages (pycuda, numpy, matplotlib) are not already installed in your pc/laptop or in the Colab environment, you may need to install them using !pip install <package_name> before running the code.
+For example, if the required packages (pycuda, numpy, matplotlib) are not already installed in your pc/laptop or in the Colab environment, you may need to install them using !pip install <package_name> before running the code.Also the code is not optimized yet because im comparing unoptimized interpreted code with compiled parallelized code on the GPU.
+In future ill try to make the optimized version of this code and will check the perfomance !

 Results: